ManishhKapal/College-Attendance-System/README.md

 ## Flutter Note App with Firebase Integration

 This is a note taking application built with Flutter for Android.
-It utilizes Firebase Firestore for secure and synchronized cloud storage of your notes.
+It utilizes Firebase Firestore for secure and synchronized cloud storage of your Notes.

 ### Features